benmcevoy/pico-synth/README.md

 This is about the third C project I have written in the last thirty years, so you know... all bugs are my own.

+## TinyUSB

+pico-sdk ships an older version of tinyusb, so i have pulled latest of that module in order to get the newer usb host code.

+Must be > v0.16